Threshold Detection¶

 Detection Interval¶

-The time range for querying the detection metric.
+The time range for querying detection metrics.
 The available detection intervals vary depending on the detection frequency.

 Detection Frequency | Detection Interval (Dropdown Options) |